 Amy Myers always wanted to be an author – and to begin ‘tomorrow’.
 Tomorrow took a long time coming because from university she went straight into a London publishing job where she settled happily for many years, editing military and theatrical memoirs in the non fiction field and fictional ghost stories and historical romances.
 When she married her American husband James, they organised a commuting marriage between her London office and Paris where he then worked.

 It was there that she dreamed up the idea of a half French, half English Victorian master chef, Auguste Didier, who became her first sleuth.
-He appeared in 11 novels, 9 of which are now ebooks, and he still appears in short stories in Ellery Queen’s Mystery Magazine.
+He appeared in 11 novels, 9 of which are now ebooks, and many in short stories in Ellery Queen’s Mystery Magazine.
 Auguste was followed by Marsh & Daughter, a contemporary series in which an ex-cop investigates cold cases, usually historical, with his daughter Georgia.
 A Victorian chimney sweep, Tom Wasp, then took his bow as sleuth, followed by Jack Colby, classic car detective.
-When he drove off the scene, Nell Drury, 1920s chef in Kent’s Wychbourne Court, stepped in and is still happily cooking.
+When he drove off the scene, Nell Drury, 1920s chef in Kent’s Wychbourne Court, stepped in.

-All her sleuths are still available as ebooks – and indeed Marsh & Daughter will shortly be engaged on a new case.
+All her sleuths are still available as ebooks – and indeed Marsh & Daughter have just published a new case.

 Most of her novels are set in rural Kent where Amy and Jim now live in a village near the North Downs.
 She has been a full time writer for over twenty years.